 How Much Do Different Window Framing Materials Cost?

-Window framing material is exactly what it sounds like: the structure between the glass of the window and the walls around it.
-This material affects the window’s appearance, cost, energy efficiency, and how easy it is to maintain.
+Window framing material is exactly what it sounds like: the structure between the window’s glass and the walls around it.
+This material affects the window’s appearance, cost, energy efficiency, and maintenance level.

-- Fiberglass ($500–$1,500): Fiberglass window frames are as energy-efficient as vinyl and as sturdy as aluminum.
-They can also mimic painted wood.
-However, they’re typically more expensive than any of the other listed materials.
+- Fiberglass ($107–$910): Fiberglass window frames are as energy-efficient as vinyl and as sturdy as aluminum but are one of the most expensive window replacement materials.

 Compare Window Frame Materials